veertuinc/anka-docs/content/en/docs/Getting Started/macos.md

 /Library/Logs/Veertu/AnkaController/anka-controller.WARNING
 /Library/Logs/Veertu/AnkaController/anka-controller.ERROR
 ```
-  - You can modify the destination in the `/usr/local/bin/anka-controllerd` file.
+  - You can modify the destination in the `/usr/local/bin/anka-controllerd` file ([reference](https://ankadocs.veertu.com/docs/anka-build-cloud/configuration-reference/#logging)).

 You can also watch the logs live:
 ```shell